A Brief History

 Her title was “Queen Consort” and she is now known as the “Dowager Queen.”
 Beautiful and highly popular, Lisa is the child of a Syrian American father and a mother of Swedish descent.
 The current King of Jordan, Abdullah II, is the son of King Hussein and his second wife, a British born woman.
 He in turn is married to Rania Al-Yassin, a girl of Palestinian lines.
 Like Queen Noor before her, Rania is likewise respected and popular.

-The “mixed” marriages we have mentioned here seem to have gone rather well for the happy couples involved, causing us to think the whole idea that royalty must marry royalty is not all it’s cracked up to be.
-What do you think?
+The “mixed” marriages we have mentioned here seem to have gone rather well for the happy couples involved, causing us to think the whole idea that royalty must marry royalty is not all it is cracked up to be.
+Question for students (and subscribers): What do you think?
 Should royalty stick to marrying royalty?
 Or perhaps, is the entire concept of royalty ridiculous?
-Please give us your opinions on the subject, and tell us of other notable royal-non-royal matches you find interesting.
+Please give us your opinions on the subject, and tell us of other notable royal-non-royal matches you find interesting in the comments section below this article.

 Your readership is much appreciated!